-When the adaptive cruise control is following another vehicle at speeds lower than 30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, the cruise control will brake for the stationary vehicle.
+When the adaptive cruise control is following another vehicle at speeds lower than 30 km/h and changes target from a moving to a stationary vehicle, the cruise control will slow down for the stationary vehicle.

-When the adaptive cruise control is following a vehicle in front at speeds in excess of 30 km/h (20 mph) and the target is changed from a vehicle in front to a stationary vehicle. the cruise control will ignore the stationary vehicle and instead select the stored speed.
+When the adaptive cruise control is following a vehicle ahead at speeds in excess of 30 km/h and the target is changed from a vehicle ahead to a stationary vehicle, the cruise control will ignore the stationary vehicle and instead select the stored speed.

-The driver must intervene him/herself and brake.
+• The driver must intervene him/herself and brake.